luca-vita/Fully-Convolutional-Binary-Classifier-for-Anomaly-Detection-in-grapes/README.md

 The objectives of this project were to:

   *  build a dataset of patches obtained by cropping the full-images provided by the CANOPIES team;

+  *  automatically load and process the images data so that it can be fed to the neural network;

-  *  design and train a model on the dataset created that could work on inputs of variable sizes;
+  *  design and train a Fully Convolutional Neural Network model on the dataset created that could work on inputs of variable sizes;

   *  evaluate this model's performance at detecting and localizing anomalies in pictures of grapes;